PhD, Charles University, 2003

 MD, Charles University, 1998

-Daniela Cihakova, MD, PhD is an Assistant Professor in the Johns Hopkins Department of Pathology, Division of Immunology and a Director of the Immune Disorders Laboratory.
+Daniela Cihakova, MD, PhD is an Associate Professor in the Johns Hopkins Department of Pathology, Division of Immunology and a Director of the Immune Disorders Laboratory.
 Dr. Cihakova has a joint appointment in the Department of Molecular Microbiology and Immunology, Johns Hopkins Bloomberg School of Public Health.
 She received her MD in 1998 and PhD in 2003 from Charles University, Prague, Czech Republic.
 Dr.Cihakova completed her postdoctoral fellowship with Noel Rose at Johns Hopkins University in 2006.
-She has been tenure track Assistant Professor since 2008.
+She has been tenure track faculty since 2008.
 She received her ABMLI clinical laboratory immunologist certification in 2013.
 Dr. Cihakova is a member of the editorial board of Clinical Immunology and also serves on the American Heart Association Study Section.
-In her research, Dr.Cihakova focuses on gaining a better understanding the pathogenesis of autoimmune diseases.
+In her research, Dr.Cihakova focuses on gaining a better understanding of the pathogenesis of autoimmune diseases.
 She examines the role of cardiac resident cells and monocytes/macrophages in the inflammatory heart disease and the development of dilated cardiomyopathy.
 With her collegues, she have described a new pathway that IL-17A, a key Th17 cytokine, utilizes to drive dilated cardiomyopathy, by stimulating cardiac fibroblast to produce GM-CSF and induce proinflammatory differentiation of monocytyes.